 Whether the yarn is of fine quality

 Long staple yarns which have been combed to remove short fibers produce very smooth fine quality fabric.
-In true Egyptian cotton, they maintain a standard of for fiber length throughout which is why it has the reputation as the best and softest cotton.
+In true Egyptian cotton, they maintain a standard for fiber length throughout, which is why it has the reputation as the best and softest cotton.
 You can feel this in the fabric’s hand.

 If cheap yarns are used or thick and coarse yarns or inferior short plied yarns are used a high thread count would not matter much for the fabric and the fabric would not feel smooth and fine.